blandflakes/advent-2020/notes.md

 Some TODOs that might be interesting, aside from playing with a parsing library:
 * make the calls tail recursive
 * memoize the calls instead of potentially repeating work

+# Day 8

+## Part 1

+Seems like we always end up writing an interpreter - fun stuff.
+Interesting to note that it's hitting the same position that is an infinite loop, not the same (structurally) instruction.
+I did _not_ solve this recursively/functionally, it just didn't feel right.

+## Part 2

+I figured that part 2 would somehow involve rerunning part 1, but wasn't sure how.
+I think at this point a small refactoring to make part one more general - it can return something that indicates infinite loop, or something that indicates successful termination (probably just an Either).

+Ok, having rewritten this so that it can also handle successful outcomes, I think I just... run the program over and over, mutating a single instruction each time until I get Successful.

+I struggled with finding an elegant way to express the mutations.
+In a way, the fact that they are only temporary (that we only mutate one line, ever) makes it more difficult.
+Last year's IntCode problem had the "tape" modifying itself, so it was easy to just recursively pass a modified state.
+In this case, we have to "go back" if the mutation doesn't yield a result.

+Thinking about building a lazy sequence of mutations, which would also allow me to flatmap out the instructions that wouldn't mutate (acc).

+I'm pretty happy with that outcome.
+A potential TODO would be to come back and write a functional version of evaluate, but this one looks much more readable as a while loop, IMO.